Ngoniol/alx-pre_course/README.md

-My first project focusing on usage of git commands using git bash
+My first project focusing on usage of git commands using git bashh